rach7777/monax-may/content/learn/permissioned_blockchains.md

 ---

 layout: wide
-title:      "Explainer | Permissioned Blockchains"
+title:      "Learn | Permissioned Blockchains"
 excerpt:    "What is a Permissioned Blockchain and why are these automated data management systems so cool?"

 ---